janfeddersen-wq/cerebras-proxy/README.md

   - Waits for the next available key instead of immediately failing
 - **Concurrency Support**: Built with `aiohttp` to efficiently handle multiple concurrent requests with thread-safe key rotation.
 - **Status Monitoring**: Built-in `/_status` endpoint to monitor API key health and rotation state.
-- **Request/Response Logging**: Filesystem logging to save all requests and responses as JSON files for auditing, debugging, or analysis.
+- **Request/Response Logging**: Optional filesystem logging to save all requests and responses as JSON files for auditing, debugging, or analysis (enabled by default).
 - **Automatic Tool Call Validation**: Detects and fixes missing tool responses in chat completion requests by automatically injecting fake "failed" responses to maintain valid conversation flow.

 ## Requirements